shailesh14r/OmniFood-Landing-Page/README.md

 - Add new sections or adjust the layout using the existing structure.

-## Contributing

-Contributions are welcome!
-If you'd like to improve this project or add features, feel free to:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).